-- 46 (1) The Directors may delegate any of their powers or functions to a committee of one or more Directors but the terms of any delegation must be recorded in the minute book. - (2) The Directors may impose conditions when delegating, including the conditions that:
+(1) The Directors may delegate any of their powers or functions to a committee of one or more Directors but the terms of any delegation made at sub-committee level must be recorded in the minute to be presented the next meeting of the Directors.
+Directors holding both portfolio and non-portfolio positions must provide summaries of activity and decisions taken, in either oral or written form, at meetings of Directors and will be recorded in minutes.

-- The relevant powers are to be exercised exclusively by the committee to whom they delegated; - No expenditure may be incurred on behalf of the Charity except in accordance with a budget previously agreed with the Directors. - (3) The Directors may revoke or alter a delegation. - (4) All acts and proceedings of any committee must be fully and promptly reported to the Directors.
+- (2) The Directors may impose conditions when delegating, including the conditions that - The relevant powers are to be exercised exclusively by the committee, individual Director(s) or employee to whom they delegated; - No expenditure may be incurred on behalf of the Charity except in accordance with a budget previously agreed with the Directors - (3) The Directors may revoke or alter a delegation.